Haoming02/sd-webui-vectorscope-cc/README.md

 - **Saturation:** Adjust the overall saturation of the image

 #### Color Channels
-- Now comes with a Color Wheel for visualization
+- Comes with a Color Wheel for visualization
+- You can also click on the Color Wheel to select a color directly

 <table>
     <thead align="center">